masak/nugget/description.md

     let address : Str = "Brooklyn, NY";
     var name : Str = "Fritz";

-Making an assignment, either in connection with the declaration or later in the program, that countervenes the type annotation, is an error; at compile-time if possible, otherwise at runtime.
+Making an assignment (either in the declaration or later in the program) that doesn't mesh with the type annotation, is an error; at compile-time whenever possible, otherwise at runtime.

 It's worth noting that type information is per-variable: